logzio/logz-docs/_source/user-guide/integrations/endpoints.md

 will result in alerts not being sent to said endpoint.
 {:.info-box.important}

-* To test an endpoint after it is created, open it in edit mode.
+* To test an endpoint after it's created, open it in edit mode.
 Click **Run the test** and check the recepient for the test message.
 Logz.io will notify you if the message couldn't be sent, but you'll need to confirm that the message was received.